DanielSmith/alap/docs/cookbook/lightbox.md

 - **Description** text
 - **Visit button** linking to the item's URL

-Items without an image but with `meta.embed` show a sandboxed iframe in the image area (see [Embeds](embeds.md)).
+Items without an image but with `meta.embed` show an iframe in the image area (see [Embeds](embeds.md)).
 Items with neither show a text-only panel with a transparent card background.

 ## Navigation